memfault/interrupt/_drafts/cortex-m-breakpoints.md

 The FPB has two main features:

 1. Allows hardware breakpoints to be configured and enabled.
 2. Allows patching of Flash Code & Data.
 Historically this has been a popular way to debug ROM bootloaders or ship fixes for devices that can't perform full over the air updates.
-These days more and more embedded devices perform full firmware updates and so the practice is becomming less common.
+These days more and more embedded devices perform full firmware updates and so the practice is becoming less common.
 The art of flash patching deserves a post of its own so we won't be digging deeper here.

 For breakpoint management, there are two register types you will care about inside the **FPB**, `FP_CTRL` & `FP_COMPn`.